Bismuth208/STMGPU/README.md

 # STMGPU
-2D sofware GPU for Arduino
+2D software GPU for Arduino (or PC)

 Today a lot of code is written for AVR (Arduino), and we all know limitations of these MCUs, for example extremely slow drawing on LCD screens, not enough ROM, huge SD libs and other!
 But what if You want to use these MCUs longer, and You absolutely doesn’t want to waste time for porting sources, looking for hundreds of manuals and investigate STM32?